ChalmersGU-AI-course/shrdlite-course-project/README.md

 Note that when we want to drop an object at the current stack and the object is neither `a` or `b`, the cost of moving the arm back to the right position is counted in the `arm cost`; that's why we only return 1 instead of 2 for that case.

-The implementations of all heuristics can be found in the file `Heuristic.ts`.
+The implementations of all heuristics can be found in the file `Heuristics.ts`.

 ### IDA\*